tkych/cl-sudoku/README.markdown

 The main algorithm used in this program is a constraint-propagation and depth-first-search.
 The solution procedure is the following.
-First, consider the placement of the number allowed in each square.
+First, consider the possible placement of the number allowed in each square.
 The square, all may be placed from one to nine digits.
 Then, one by one we put a number in the square already know the numbers in question.
 As it will be reducing the number of possible placement in the other square (constraint-propagation).
 Finally, if there is a possibility of a few numbers in the square, look for consistent